renatoasilva/money-transfer-jersey2/README.md

 # money-transfer
-Simple money transfer RESTful api application using Jersey 2 framework.
+Simple money transfer RESTful api application using Jersey 2 framework and an embedded jetty server.

 Application provides several endpoints to create accounts, top up balance, transfer money between existing accounts and retrieval of transactions associated to an account (including failures).